diazdc/diazdc-pfb2019/Pandas.md

 # Pandas
-<div style="text-align: right"> when Excel fails </div>

 ## What is pandas?

 **Python Data Analysis Library**

 A powerful library for manipulating data arranged in formats like matricies and data frames.
-It's arguably the most popular python library used for data analysis.
+It's arguably the most popular Python library used for data analysis.
 Pandas aims to provide Python users the same type of functionality as the popular statiscal language, **R**.

 <br/>